haraka/Haraka/docs/Outbound.md

 * `always_split`

 Default: false.
-By default, Haraka will group message recipients by domain name, so that a message with two recipients at the same domain will get sent in the same SMTP session.
-When `always_split` is enabled, every recipient will get delivered in its own SMTP session.
+By default, Haraka groups message recipients by domain so that messages with multiple recipients at the same domain get sent in a single SMTP session.
+When `always_split` is enabled, each recipient gets a queue entry and delivery in its own SMTP session.
 This carries a performance penalty but enables more flexibility in mail delivery and bounce handling.

 ### outbound.bounce\_message